-An administrative website communicates official information about the services, requirements, or curriculum of the college, including pages for college departments, administrative offices, special events, college-wide or administrative committees, and official college publications.
+An administrative website communicates official information about the services, policies, procedures, requirements, or curriculum of the college.
+Administrative websites include pages for college departments, divisions, administrative offices, special events, college-wide or administrative committees, and official college publications.

-- Page Creation.
-All administrative pages must have TMCC's brand, look and feel.
-Web Services will code all administrative sites to meet these standards as well as implementing best practices for usability and accessibility.
-Please supply all text electronically to Web Services, preferably in Microsoft Word format.
+For the initial site set up, Web Content Contributors will supply all text electronically to Web Services, preferably in Microsoft Word format.
 You will be given a rough time frame for the production of your web pages.
-Your review and approval will be necessary before any official page is posted to production.
-Depending on workload, please allow up to 2-3 weeks for completion of your website.
+Your review and approval will be necessary before any official site is posted to production.
+Depending on workload, please allow up to 1-2 weeks for completion of your website.

 See Also: Available Instructional Website Templates

 - Get your website linked from www.tmcc.edu.
 Once your site is completed and published, be sure to fill out the Link My Web Page form to get your site linked and be listed on the faculty Web page directory.

 Note: All instructional/faculty Web pages should link back to the main TMCC website (www.tmcc.edu).
 It is advised to develop a footer to be displayed on all pages which gives visitors contact information, a link back to your department's home page and the main TMCC home page.